django-guardian/django-guardian/docs/develop/testing.rst

 Having this on mind we tried to build small set of necessary functions and created a lot of testing scenarios.
 Neverteless, if anyone would found a bug in this application, please take a minute and file it at `issue-tracker`_.
+Moreover, if someone would spot a *security hole* (a bug that might affect security of systems that use ``django-guardian`` as permission management library), please **DO NOT** create a public issue but contact me directly (lukaszbalcerzak@gmail.com).

 Running tests
 -------------